 If you're a prospective student from the UK and starting your master's degree in September 2018 or later, you may be able to apply for a UK Government postgraduate loan to support your study at Cardiff University.

 - For 2018/19 academic year up to £13,000 non-means-tested and paid directly to you into a UK bank account.
 The amount for 2019/20 is still to be confirmed

 - Available for postgraduate taught or research master's degrees

-- A Postgraduate Loan will be available if you don’t already hold a Master’s degree or other higher qualification gained either in the UK or overseas
+- You won't be eligible for a Postgraduate Loan if you already hold a Master’s degree or other higher qualification gained either in the UK or overseas

 - You won’t be eligible for a Postgraduate Loan if you have a lower qualification and want to top-up to a Master’s degree.